Matz21X/2023_24_4BHITS/EN/Letter of application.md

 Dear Mrs. Smith,

 I am writing to express my hight interest in your current opening for a part-time job in your summer camp.
+After researching the details of this position I am very excited to possibly work for you.

+I am a 17 year-old student of the technical college in Hollabrunn and I see myself very suitable for this job.
+You advertisement specifies that you are looking for someone with